juanzamDev/Miles_to_kms/readme.md

-# Kilometer to Miles Converter
+# Miles to kilometers Converter

-A simple Tkinter-based GUI application to convert kilometers to miles.
+A simple Tkinter-based GUI application to convert miles to kilometers.

 ## Features

-- Input the distance in kilometers
+- Input the distance in miles
-- Click the "Calculate" button to see the equivalent distance in miles
+- Click the "Calculate" button to see the equivalent distance in kilometers
 - User-friendly interface with Tkinter

 ## Requirements